-- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments, and loans; (1) - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, andother similar contracts; - (f) intellectual property rights; - (g) licenses, authorizations, permits, and similar rights conferred pursuant to domestic law; (2), (3) and - (h) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges.
+- (a) An enterprise (1) - (b) Shares, stock, and other forms of equity participation in an enterprise; - (c) Bonds, debentures, other debt instruments, and loans (2); - (d) Futures, options, and other derivatives; - (e) Turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts; - (f) Intellectual property rights; - (g) Licenses, authorizations, permits, and similar rights conferred pursuant to domestic law (3)(4); and - (h) Other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges.

-"investment agreement" means a written agreement (4) between a national authority (5) of a Party and a covered investment or an investor of the other Party, on which the covered investment or the investor relies in establishing or acquiring a covered investment other than the written agreement itself, that grants rights to the covered investment or investor:
+"investment agreement" means a written agreement between (5) a national authority (6) of a Party and a covered investment or an investor of the other Party, on which the covered investment or the investor relies in establishing or acquiring a covered investment other than the written agreement itself, that grants rights to the covered investment or investor:

-- (a) with respect to natural resources that a national authority controls, such as for their exploration, extraction, refining, transportation, distribution, or sale; - (b) to supply services to the public on behalf of the Party, such as power generation or distribution, water treatment or distribution, or telecommunications; or - (c) to undertake infrastructure projects, such as the construction of roads, bridges, canals, dams, or pipelines, that are not for the exclusive or predominant use and benefit of the government.
+- (a) With respect to natural resources that a national authority controls, such as for their exploration, extraction, refining, transportation, distribution, or sale; - (b) To supply services to the public on behalf of the Party, such as power generation or distribution, water treatment or distribution, or telecommunications; or - (c) To undertake infrastructure projects, such as the construction of roads, bridges, canals, dams, or pipelines, that are not for the exclusive or predominant use and benefit of the government.

-"investment authorization" (6) means an authorization that the foreign investment authority of a Party grants to a covered investment or an investor of the other Party.
+"investment authorization" (7) means an authorization that the foreign investment authority of a Party grants to a covered investment or an investor of the other Party.